Dinn

 Dinn is an English and Irish surname, of Gaelic or Norman origin.
-The name has three possible origins: a nickname for Dennis (Dinis), another origin is an Irish Byname meaning Brown or Dark coloured, another origin is Anglo-Norman meaning an inhabitance of the Norman town Dives-sur-Mer.
-The surname is well known in the United States and Canada.
-The surname is very common in Massachusetts and Indiana in the United States, and in Canada the surname is very common in Newfoundland and Labrador.
+The name has three possible origins: a nickname for Dennis (Dinis), another origin is an Irish byname meaning "brown" or "dark coloured", another origin is Anglo-Norman meaning "an inhabitance of the Norman town Dives-sur-Mer".
+The surname is well known in the United States and Canada, being very common in Massachusetts, Indiana, and Newfoundland and Labrador.